Bohemus307/Bohemus307/README.md

-### Hi there 👋 My name is Joshua
+### Hi there 👋
+### My name is Joshua Scott Oxner
-### my favorite thing to do is dropkick code all day long
+### My favorite thing to do is dropkick code
 ![Double Dragon Dropkick](/images/dd_kick_pic.jpg)

-### Im currently building several projects focusing on the Controlled Enviroment Agriculture industry
+### Im currently building several projects focusing on the Controlled Enviroment Agriculture industry.
+These projects range from operations UI dashboards with sensor systems communicating using IOT to Operations CMMS software that organizes all farm tasks to one source of truth.

 ### I cant get enough programming especially Javascript and really enjoy Dev Ops which keeps me building new projects to play with deployment architectures.
-Im always lookign for new projects to contribute to and love having company with my own projects.
+Im always looking for new projects to contribute too and always welcome any contributions to my own.
 Just reach out and lets learn some new skills together.

 ![Best Team Ever](/images/Earthboundteam.jpg)